RaspAP/raspap-docs/docs/restapi.md

 RaspAP includes support for stateless client-server data exchange via a high performance RESTful API.
 This allows clients to communicate with the API over HTTP with standard methods such as GET and POST and receive responses in JSON.
 RaspAP's API is powered by [FastAPI](https://fastapi.tiangolo.com/), one of the [fastest Python frameworks available](https://fastapi.tiangolo.com/#performance).

 FastAPI makes use of the [Uvicorn](https://www.uvicorn.org/) ASGI web server implementation for Python.
 This is a minimal, low-level server/application interface for async frameworks.

 ## Use cases
-A RESTful API operates asynchronously, making it well suited for building microservices.
+A RESTful API operates asynchronously, making it ideally suited for building microservices.
 These are small, independent services that work together in the context of larger applications.
-Examples may include a dashboard widget or other component that consumes JSON data from the API to perform live monitoring of RaspAP's operational state or configuration.
+Examples might include a dashboard widget or similar component that consumes JSON data from the API to perform live monitoring of RaspAP's operational state or configuration.

-Using the API's POST methods, RaspAP's functions may even be controlled outside of its web interface.
+Using the API's POST methods, RaspAP's functions may even be remotely controlled outside of its web interface.

 ## Installation
 The RestAPI may be optionally installed by the [Quick installer](quick.md).
 To install RestAPI support, respond by pressing ++enter++ to accept the default ++y++ option at the following prompt: